heremaps/gluecodium/docs/naming_conventions.md

 Each of the name types accepts one of the basic formats `lower_snake_case`, `UPPER_SNAKE_CASE`, `lowerCamelCase` or `UpperCamelCase`.
 Each of those name types (except for `method`) can have a fixed `prefix` and/or `suffix`.
-Additionally for `getter` a special `prefix.boolean` for Boolean attributes is possible.
+Additionally for `getter` a special `prefix.boolean` for Boolean properties is possible.
 The prefixes and suffixes are added to the main name according to the specified format.
 These are all supported name types in the name config file are: